This lesson will help you understand mabl's API Testing functionality.

 Make sure you are comfortable with the following lessons:

-Unlike UI tests that need to interact with a browser, API tests are performed at the message layer (e.g. http protocol) and therefore, run much faster than browser tests, completing in
+Unlike UI tests that need to interact with a browser, API tests are performed at the message layer (e.g. http protocol).
+Therefore, they run much faster than browser tests, completing in seconds, not minutes.

 Use case: You can use the API testing capabilities in mabl to achieve the following: